-5 Activities for Native American History
+5 Activities for a Native American Heritage Study

 November is a great time to do Native American studies.
 Regardless of your children’s ages, I think a few of these projects would easily lend themselves to a fun homeschool afternoon!

-5 Activities for Native American History
+5 Activities for a Native American Heritage Study

 1. Read a Book Aloud Together